Finn-Land/IoTCourseMP/Judit/researches/research01/README.md

 ## IoT
+***NOTE** The answers to the questions have been expanded after seeing the video from BOSCH and TIA.*

 ### What does Internet of Things entail?
 Refers to the intercommunication of everyday objects, devices, and appliances to the internet, which allows them to exchange data.